codepath/android_guides/Google-Maps-Fragment-Guide.md

 You can enter any lat / lng i.e `37.4810289, -122.1543292`.

 **Make sure to click the Send** button to report the GPS location.
 After updating this location, you can use the "current location" marker on the app to move the map to your device's configured location.

+### Installing on Genymotion (Deprecated)

+See the instructions to [[setup Genymotion|Genymotion 2.0 Emulators-with-Google-Play-support]].
+It includes directions for setting Google Play Services and GPS too.
+You will need to setup both in order to setup the map demo.

 ## Run the App